alexeilebedev/openacr/README.md

         }ind_end;
     }

-Now we run the new abc to check the result:
+Now we run the new sample to check the result:

-    $ abc -mytable:abcd5%
+    $ sample -mytable:abcd5%
     abcd50
     abcd51
     abcd52